angelyordanov/js-style-guide/README.md

 ## <a name='about'>About</a>

-  This is a fork of the AirBnB Javascript Stype Guide [airbnb/javascript](//github.com/airbnb/javascript).
+  This is a fork of the AirBnB Javascript Stype Guide made to suite my style preferences [airbnb/javascript](//github.com/airbnb/javascript).

 ## <a name='license'>License</a>